tschissler/TDD-Demo/README.md

 # Getting Started

 ## C#
-The C# version is based on dotnet core 3.1.
+The C# version is based on .NET6.

-The easiest way to run this version might be in using Visual Studio.
+The easiest way to run this version might be in using Visual Studio or VSCode.

 You can also use ```dotnet run --project MasterMind.App``` to run the application and
 ```dotnet test``` to run  tests.